Astralsparv/Picotron-Wiki/functions/map/main.md

 ### [layer]

 If specified, only draw sprites that have flags set for every bit in this value (a bitfield).
 The default is 0 (draw all sprites).

+## Returns

+This function does not return anything